 North Ronaldsay Lighthouse

-It was built in 1852 by Alan Stevenson.
-Standing at a height of 42mtrs/139ft, this is the tallest land based lighthouse in the UK.
-Its light is aided by a Fresnel lens that enables the light to extend 24 nautical miles (28 miles), assisting and guiding shipping..
+It was built in 1852 by Alan Stevenson and stands at a height of 42 metres.
+Its light is aided by a Fresnel lens that enables the light to extend 24 nautical miles (28 miles), assisting and guiding shipping.